26 Nov 2024

 The most tragic child fatality was the death of his daughter Leopoldine in 1843.
 He discovered the shocking news whilst reading a newspaper during a holiday in the south of France.
 Leopoldine was just married and taking a boat ride along the River Seine with her new husband Charles Vacquerie, when the boat overturned.
 Leopoldine was pulled down by the weight of her heavy skirts, and Vacquerie tried in vain to save her life.
 Leopoldine drowned, and so did her husband.
 In a heart-wrenching twist, it was discovered the 19-year-old was pregnant.
 Leopoldine’s death broke Hugo’s heart.
 He went into a deep depression from which some biographers assert he never fully recovered.

 Countless examples exist from war where entire families have been wiped out but one or two.
 The Nazis murdered every member of Eddie Jaku’s family except his sister.
 Grandparents, parents, aunties, uncles, cousins, you name it.
-Alice Herz-Sommer lived for 72 years without a husband after Leopold died of typhus.
 If the worst was to happen and your entire family was to be killed, what would you be left with?

 You’d be left with you, and that’s why life purpose comes first in the Exceptional Life Blueprint.
 The world wouldn’t have Les Misérables if it weren’t for Hugo’s heartbreaking life experiences.
 He began writing the book just two years after Leopoldine’s death, and it took 16 years to complete.
 His anything-but-perfect family life was a tremendous source of fuel for his literary contribution to the world.